Boots and Macmillan: Working together to improve the lives of people living with cancer

 We want to have a positive impact on the lives of those affected by cancer by giving them what they need at the right time.
 Our partnership with Macmillan means we have been able to significantly increase the amount of cancer information and support we can give to our customers in accessible and trusted high street stores, in the community, as well as online.

-Through the efforts of thousands of colleagues, customers, suppliers, and partners we have raised more than £10 million meaning that Macmillan can make a difference to many peoples’ lives.
+Through the efforts of thousands of colleagues, customers, suppliers, and partners we have raised over £18 million meaning that Macmillan can make a difference to many peoples’ lives.

 Boots Macmillan Information Pharmacists

-- Boots Macmillan Information Pharmacists are Boots pharmacists who have volunteered to receive bespoke training to support people affected by cancer.
+Over 2,000 Boots Macmillan Information Pharmacists, who have volunteered to receive bespoke training, are available to offer advice on living with cancer from a trusted high street location.
+A Boots Macmillan Information Pharmacist is a Boots Pharmacist who has had extra training, developed by Macmillan and Boots.
+The training helps them to under the needs of people living with cancer, which may not just be medical.
+They can also guide to specialist sources of information and support.
 By improving access and connecting people to Macmillan information in Boots stores we will support them, and their loved ones, at every stage of their cancer journey and beyond, in a familiar environment.

 Boots Macmillan Beauty Advisors

 We spoke to over 100 women undergoing chemotherapy and over three quarters stated that the visible side effects of cancer treatment negatively affected their confidence and more than two thirds, did not know how to disguise them.
-So last year we introduced the role of the Boots Macmillan Beauty Advisor.
+So in 2013, we introduced the role of the Boots Macmillan Beauty Advisor.

 In January 2014, 60 colleagues from across the Boots Support Office and Stores set off on a challenge of a life time to climb Kilimanjaro.
 Together they raised more than £404,000 for Macmillan Cancer Support.